KatayamaLab/resutil/README.md

     - Click "Add Key," then "Create New Key."
     - Choose "JSON" as the key type, and click "Create."
 The key file will be downloaded to your computer.

-1. Create a Google Cloud Storage bucket via the Cloud Console.
-2. Create a service account and generate a JWT key (JSON key file) in the Cloud Console.
-3. Use the key file in your application to authenticate and interact with Google Cloud Storage.

-This process ensures that you have the necessary setup to use Google Cloud Storage securely with service account credentials.

 ### Google Drive

-Sure!
-Here are the steps to set up a folder in Google Drive and obtain a JWT key to access the storage programmatically:

-### Step 1: Set Up a Folder in Google Drive

 1. **Create a Folder in Google Drive**:
     - Open [Google Drive](https://drive.google.com/).